danbulant/dotfiles/README.md

 - nushell - for scripting and data management - I don't use it and it's not required for the current setup, but I'm planning to use it in the future.
 - rofi - application launcher, general "chooser" (used for power menu, notification actions, etc)
 - waybar - the top status bar
-- lightly (AUR) - QT theme, set it via `qt5ct`.
-Adds blur to *most* QT apps, but mainly also improves the general look and feal of QT apps.
-Some blur is broken on wayland.
 - hyprlock - Fancy lock screen
 - spicetify - custom spotify theme
 - VSCode - code editor.
 Current theme/config is not in dotfiles here, but the theme used is Atom One Dark, and the font is Fira Code.
 - dolphin - file browser
 - polkit-kde-authentication-agent-1 - required for sudo gui prompts (like when you open dolphin as root)
-- blueman-applet - bluetooth app indicator
+- blueman - bluetooth app indicator
 - swaybg - for showing wallpaper
 - activity-watch and awatcher - for program usage statistics
 - nm-applet - network manager app indicator